What’s your personal or professional goal this year?

 You’ll be able to readjust your planning later if you need to.

-In fact, by gaining more hand-on experience, you’ll see tasks you hadn’t thought of because you hadn’t started yet.
+In fact, by gaining more hands-on experience, you’ll see tasks you hadn’t thought of because you hadn’t started yet.

 My goal for this year

-I have to confess that this isn’t just for “this” year, as it’s one of my favourite objectives, because it’s the most difficult one for me: Avoiding dispersion.
+I have to confess that this isn’t just for “this” year, as it’s one of my favorite objectives, because it’s the most difficult one for me: Avoiding dispersion.

 What’s your goal for next year?